AndreasBaschir/fastapi_agent/README.md

 python scripts/clean_markdown.py docs/examples/example_LLM_costs_overview.md | clip.exe
 ```

-This removes markdown formatting and makes the text suitable for API testing using the interactive FastAPI docs.
-This script can be used on any .md file you want to use:
+This script can be used on any .md file:

 ```bash
 # On Linux/Mac